Trump says he’ll put 10% tariffs on remaining China imports

 “Attention all Target & Wal-Mart shoppers ... the price on the goods you buy ahead of the holidays are going up due to trade policy,” tweeted Joseph Brusuelas, chief economist at the consultancy RSM.

-Trump also tweeted that “we look forward to continuing our positive dialogue with China on a comprehensive Trade Deal, and feel that the future between our two countries will be a very bright one!”
+Besides announcing the additional tariffs on Chinese imports, Trump tweeted that “we look forward to continuing our positive dialogue with China on a comprehensive Trade Deal, and feel that the future between our two countries will be a very bright one!”

-The president blamed China for not following through on stopping the sale of fentanyl to the United States or purchasing large quantities of farm goods such as soybeans.
+The president accused Beijing of failing to follow through on stopping the sale of fentanyl to the United States or on purchasing large quantities of farm goods such as soybeans.
+Speaking to reporters Thursday at the White House, Trump complained that Xi is “not moving fast enough.”

+Trump said he scheduled the additional tariffs to begin Sept.
+1 to give exports already en route from China time to get to the United States — a journey that can take three or four weeks.
+By setting the import taxes at 10%, he has leeway to ratchet them higher if necessary to further increase pressure on Beijing.

+“Until such time as there’s a deal,” Trump said, “we’ll be taxing them.”

 The world’s two biggest economies are locked in a trade war over U.S. allegations that Beijing uses predatory tactics — including stealing trade secrets and forcing foreign companies to hand over technology — in a drive to overtake American technological dominance.